harryfyjiswalker/GEOL0069_Week4/README.md

 | Sea Ice (0) | 1.00 | 1.00 | 1.00 | 8,878 |
 | Lead (1) | 0.99 | 0.99 | 0.99 | 3,317 |

-The results support the findings of Dettmering et al. (2018),

-**Analysis:** With only 46 misclassifications out of 12,195 observations, the GMM achieves near-perfect agreement with the ESA operational product.
-Several interpretive points are important:

-1. **Why so high?** The ESA operational classifier itself uses pulse peakiness as its primary discriminating feature [1], so strong agreement is expected when we also use peakiness (plus stack standard deviation) as inputs.
-The GMM has, without any labelled data, converged to a decision boundary that closely mirrors the ESA operational threshold.
-This validates that peakiness and SSD form a highly discriminative feature pair — consistent with Dettmering et al. (2018) [5], who report unsupervised classifiers on CryoSat-2 stack statistics achieving >97% accuracy.

-2. **False sea-ice (22 cases):** Lead echoes mis-classified as sea ice.
-These likely correspond to **very narrow leads** (< ~300 m) whose altimeter footprint is dominated by surrounding ice, reducing apparent peakiness below the decision boundary.
-This type of commission error is a known limitation of all waveform-based lead classifiers [4][5].

-3. **False leads (24 cases):** Sea-ice echoes mis-classified as leads.
-These are likely caused by **smooth ice surfaces** — newly refrozen frost flowers or thin nilas — which can produce near-specular returns similar to open water [3].
-This class of omission error has motivated the inclusion of additional features such as stack skewness and stack kurtosis in more advanced classifiers [5][8].

-4. **Context for the ~99.6% figure:** Supervised state-of-the-art methods applied directly to Sentinel-3 data (Adaptive Boosting, Neural Networks) report overall accuracies of up to 92%, while the best unsupervised method (K-medoids) achieves ~92.7% [4].
-The higher accuracy here is partly explained by the close correspondence between the features used here and those in the ESA classifier, and partly by the specific scene composition of this single overpass (mostly consolidated winter sea ice with well-defined leads).
-Testing across a broader range of seasons and ice conditions would be expected to produce results closer to those in the published literature.
+The excellent performance supports the use of both (i) PP and SSD as effective discriminatory features for sea ice and leads and (ii) clustering algorithms as an effective means of harnessing these features, in line with previous findings.[7][15]
+Misclassification of lead echoes as sea ice may correspond to very narrow leads, whose altimeter footprint is dominated by surrounding ice, thus reducing apparent peakiness below the clustering decision boundary; further error analysis confirming this would be a useful next step.
+Similarly, sea-ice echoes misclassified as leads may correspond to smooth ice surfaces - perhaps those that have been newly refrozen - which may produce near-specular returns similar to open water.[5]
+Testing across a range of scenes, both varying in location and season, would also be valuable to analyse and address model robustness and transferability.

 ---